amberwalker-ds/DML-for-Panel-Data/README.md

 # Estmating the Causal Effect of Peace Agreements on Violence: A Double Machine Learning Approach Adapted for Panel Data

-This project analyzes the causal effect of peace agreements on the intensity of violence, using **Double Machine Learning (DML)** to control for confounders and handle high-dimensional panel data.
+This project looks to find the **true** causal effect of peace agreements on the intensity of violence, using **Double Machine Learning (DML)** to control for confounders and handle high-dimensional panel data.
 We use lagged data to capture delayed effects and fixed effects to control for individual differences between countries.

 ## 📈 Purpose & Features
 - **Assess Causal Impact**: Use DML to better isolate the true effect of peace agreements on violence reduction.